 - If you're using double sync and something happens to one side, you may lose files in both locations.

 - There is a risk of infecting OneDrive with ransomware: if a file on the desktop is compromised, sync will transfer the infected file to the cloud and spread it there.

-- Backing up OneDrive to a local disk requires a lot of free space.
+- Backing up OneDrive to external drives requires a lot of free space.
 This is problematic when you have a lot of data to back up.

 The backup method above can be a good temporary solution for you, but it can't be your long-term backup strategy, especially if you need to back up OneDrive for Business.
 All the limitations of native backup options can lead to the loss of critical data, which can be catastrophic if we are talking about large amounts of business or sensitive data.

-Solution 2: Automatically Backup OneDrive Files to Another Cloud
+Solution 3: Automatically Backup OneDrive to Another Cloud